EU investigates claims Russia, China dumping steel on EU market

 BRUSSELS/MOSCOW The European Commission has launched an anti-dumping investigation into allegations China and Russia have been selling a type of steel below market cost on the EU market, it said on Thursday in an official announcement.

-The investigation follows a complaint in April from Eurofer, the European steel association, which said Russia and China were dumping cold-rolled flat steel products -- used in cars and home appliances -- on the EU market "causing material injury" to the EU industry.
+The investigation follows a complaint in April from Eurofer, the European steel association, which said Russia and China were dumping cold-rolled flat steel products -- used in cars and home appliances, for instance -- on the EU market "causing material injury" to the EU industry.

 If following its investigation the Commission finds that the allegations are true, it can impose duties.